 What motivates someone to do well?
-This three part blog looks at the three different ways you could motivate someone: rewards, fear or future personal success.
-For part 2, click here.
-For part 3, click here.
+This three part blog looks at the three different ways you could motivate someone: part 1 (reward), part 2 (looking into fear) and part 3 (focusing on personal success).

 We will examine the pros and cons of each and see if one way is better than the others.
 First up, we look at the effects that rewarding behaviour has on motivation.